 Six months later I am living a simpler, easier and more controlled life.
 In the day I am a buoyant, far more sociable and, I like to think, effective human-being.
 Just as Simon said I would be.
 I also sleep better as I don’t have to get up in the night to go to the lavatory.

 My advice is this: if you’ve ever had any qualms about using a catheter, persevere or make an appointment with your local pouch specialist and ask him or her to show you how it works.
 You may be reluctant at first but once you’ve succeeded, you’ll never look back.

 As for me, I’ll always be grateful to Simon and Beccy for converting a once bashful patient into a Catheter Convert.

-You can read all about Medina catheters in Simon McLaughlin’s exclusive survey in the current issue of Roar!.
+You can read all about Medena catheters in Simon McLaughlin’s exclusive survey in a recent issue of Roar!

 A version of this article first appeared in ROAR!
 If you would like to read other articles like this, why not become a member of the Red Lion Pouch Support group?
 You will receive printed copy of ROAR! twice a year and have online access to archive ROAR! editions going all the way back to issue number 1, published in 1994.